The War of the Worlds (1953 film): Special effects

 The machines also fire a pulsing green ray (referred to in dialog as "a skeleton beam") from their wingtips, generating a distinctive sound and disintegrating their targets.
 This second weapon is a replacement for the chemical weapon black smoke described in Wells's novel.
 Its sound effect (created by striking a high tension cable with a hammer) was reused in Star Trek: The Original Series, accompanying the launch of photon torpedoes.
 The sound when the Martian ships begin to move was also reused by Star Trek as the sound of an overloading hand phaser.
 Another prominent sound effect is a chattering, synthesized echo, perhaps representing some kind of Martian sonar sounds like hissing electronic rattlesnakes.

 When the large Marine force opens fire on the Martians with everything in its heavy arsenal, each Martian machine is protected by an impenetrable force field that resembles, when briefly visible between explosions, the clear jar placed over a mantle clock, or a bell jar with a cylindrical shape and a hemispherical top.
 This effect was accomplished with simple matte paintings on clear glass, which were then photographed and combined with other effects, and optically printed together during post-production.
+While conventional Earth weapons cannot penetrate the electromagnetic shields, the Martian death ray weapons can fire through the shields against their targets without trouble.

 The disintegration effect took 144 separate matte paintings to create.
 The sound effects of the war machines' heat rays firing were created by mixing the sound of three electric guitars being recorded backwards.
 The Martian's scream in the farmhouse ruins was created by mixing the sound of a microphone scraping along dry ice being combined with a woman's recorded scream and then reversed.

 There were many problems trying to create the walking tripods of Wells's novel.
 It was eventually decided to make the Martian machines appear to float in the air on three invisible legs.
 To visualize them, subtle special effects of downward lights were to be added directly under the moving war machines; however, in the final film, these only appear when one of the first machines can be seen rising from the Martian's landing site.
 It proved too difficult and dangerous to mark out the invisible legs while smoke and other effects must remain visible beneath the machines, and the effect also created a major fire hazard.
 In all of the subsequent scenes, however, the three invisible leg beams create small, sparking fires where they touch the ground.